207th Street station: History

 A subway crash occurred at the station in 1916, in which one train telescoped into another train.
 One motorman was badly injured, and twelve of the more than 200 passengers on the trains suffered minor injuries.

 The city government took over the IRT's operations on June 12, 1940.
 Platforms at IRT Broadway–Seventh Avenue Line stations between 103rd Street and 238th Street, including those at 207th Street, were lengthened to 514 ft between 1946 and 1948, allowing full ten-car express trains to stop at these stations.
 A contract for the platform extensions at 207th Street and five other stations on the line was awarded to the Rao Electrical Equipment Company and the Kaplan Electric Company in June 1946.
 The platform extensions at these stations were opened in stages.
 On July 9, 1948, the platform extensions at stations between 207th Street and 238th Street were opened for use at the cost of $423,000.
 At the same time, the IRT routes were given numbered designations with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The route to 242nd Street became known as the 1.

 From January 5 to December 20, 2019, a free out-of-system transfer was provided from this station to Inwood–207th Street to accommodate the temporary closure of the IRT platforms at 168th Street, where a free transfer was normally provided.
 A similar transfer was also provided one station north at 215th Street.

+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.

 Station layout

 This elevated station has two side platforms and three tracks, with the center track not used in revenue service.
+The station is served by the 1 at all times and is between 215th Street to the north and Dyckman Street to the south.
 Both platforms have beige windscreens and dark canopies (both of which are currently being replaced as part of a renovation project) in the center, and black steel waist-high fences at either end.
 The station name plates are in the standard black with white lettering.

 North of this station, there are two switches and a ramp to allow access from each of the three tracks to the 207th Street Yard, which runs along the east side of the line.

 The 1991 artwork here is called Elevated Nature I-IV by Wopo Holup.
 It consists of two concrete panels with wooden frames on the southbound platform's station house.
 Each panel consists of eight squares depicting tree limbs.
 Similar artwork is also located at four other stations on this line.